ELELAB/RaSP_workflow/README.md

 The mutation is available in the variant column and the esitmated ddG is available in the score_ml column.

-To post process this file and convert to mutatex and rosetta compatible formating you can use:
+To post process this file and convert to mutatex and rosetta compatible formatting you can use:

 ```
 $ python postprocess_RaSP.py -i cavity_pred_{identifier}_{chain}.csv